RoganDawes/LOGITacker/README.md

 *Note: KeyJack and CVE-2019-13053 are covered by mjackit*

+LOGITacker can also be used as Hardware Implant (see **USBsamurai**'s Tutorial https://medium.com/@LucaBongiorni/usbsamurai-for-dummies-4bd47abf8f87 )

 # 1 feature summary

 - Discovery of Logitech devices on air (optimized pseudo promiscuous mode)